AleRapchan/interledger-protocol-interface/README.md

 Try sending money back to your Xpring wallet using the PaymentPointer in the Xpring wallet UI.
 Then, check your balance, either programmatically or in the UI, to see that the money has arrived in your account.

-# Requirements
+# :rocket: Requirements
 ## Installing Node
-In order to use Request you will first have to install Nodejs and the Node Package Manager (NPM) on your operating system.
+In order to use Axios you will first have to install Nodejs and the Node Package Manager (NPM) on your operating system.

 Node (or more formally Node.js) is an open-source, cross-platform runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.
 The runtime is intended for use outside of a browser context (i.e. running directly on a computer or server OS).
 As such, the environment omits browser-specific JavaScript APIs and adds support for more traditional OS APIs including HTTP and file system libraries.